-If I had to pick a favorite season, and it’s a tough choice, I think I’d have to go with Summer.
+If I had to pick a favorite season, and it would be very hard, I’d have to choose summer.
 When I had a growing family, summer was our time to be together.
-No schedules, no school, no homework.
-I loved it.
-I was always so ready for the last day of school and so NOT ready for school to start in the fall.
+No schedules, no school, and no homework.
+I absolutely loved it.
+I was always so ready for the last day of school, and so NOT ready for school to start in the fall.

-As my kids grew, so did their interests and our summers became busy.
-I found every golf course in Northwest Ohio…and then some.
-I learned the importance of keeping your head down and filling in your divots.
-I learned that dancers are athletes at heart.
+As my kids grew, so did their interests, and our summers became busy.
+My son was a golfer, so we traveled to just about every golf course in Northwest Ohio.
+I learned the importance of keeping your head down, and filling in your divots.
+My daughter was a dancer, and I learned that dancers are athletes at heart.
 I learned how to set a pony tail with sponge rollers so it curled beautifully, and I never missed a competition.

-It was during one very hot summer that I came to the painful realization that I was alone.
-I wrote about it here.
-I wasn’t in the best of shape physically or mentally.
-It was time to take control and figure things out.
-I had to find a way to get healthy and accept my life as it was.
-I was not, and never will be, a gracious empty-nester.
-I did, however, learn to live with it.
+I also realized that I wasn’t in the best of shape, physically or mentally.
+It was time to take control, and figure out how to carry on with this new way of life.
+I had to find a way to regain my health, and accept my situation as it was.
+I was not, and never will be, a gracious empty nester.
+But figure it out I did, and life went on.

 The summers in my life have taught me a great deal.
 Some lessons have been easier to learn than others…but they all have put me where I am today.
-Blessed with a home I love and a family who loves me.
+Blessed with a home I love, and a family who loves me.
 I don’t see how I could possibly ask for more.

 Thank you for stopping by, and for making it possible for me to spend all my summers at home.